OrbitalEnterprises/eve-esi-client/docs/ContractsApi.md

 <a name="getCorporationsCorporationIdContracts"></a>
 # **getCorporationsCorporationIdContracts**
-> List&lt;GetCorporationsCorporationIdContracts200Ok&gt; getCorporationsCorporationIdContracts(corporationId, datasource, token, userAgent, xUserAgent)
+> List&lt;GetCorporationsCorporationIdContracts200Ok&gt; getCorporationsCorporationIdContracts(corporationId, datasource, page, token, userAgent, xUserAgent)

 Get coporation contracts

 Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
-Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  ---  This route is cached for up to 3600 seconds
+Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  ---  This route is cached for up to 300 seconds

 ### Example
 ```java